IMSA Annual Retreat 2026

 - 3 min read

-“Pauline Prayers: A Journey Towards Wholeness and Holiness” was the theme of the Institute of Our Lady of Annunciation (IMSA) Annual Retreat held at the San Damiano Spirituality Center from January 31 to February 7, 2026.
-This much-anticipated gathering brought together Institute members from across the Philippines and abroad, including Malaysia and Macau, as an integral moment in their ongoing spiritual journey.
-This year’s retreat was attended by 44 IMSA members and three members of the Institute of St. Gabriel the Archangel (ISGA), aggregated to the Society of St Paul.
+The theme of the Institute of Our Lady of Annunciation (IMSA) Annual Retreat was "Pauline Prayers: A Journey Towards Wholeness and Holiness."
+This retreat took place at the San Damiano Spirituality Center from January 31 to February 7, 2026.
+It was a highly anticipated event that united Institute members from the Philippines and abroad, including Malaysia and Macau.
+This gathering served as a significant moment in their ongoing spiritual journey.
+This year, 44 IMSA members attended, along with three members from the Institute of St. Gabriel the Archangel (ISGA), who are part of the Society of St. Paul.

 Opening and Apostolic Sharing